 Three feature-length stories of music and murder from multiple Eisner and Harvey award-winner P. Craig Russell (The Sandman: The Dream Hunters, American Gods), plus three bonus musical shorts make for a drop-dead gorgeous Fine Art Edition!
 This beautiful 12″ x 17″ oversized hardcover features the complete stories Salome, The Clowns, The Godfather’s Code, Unto this World, Eine Heldentraum, and Between Two Worlds, all scanned from P. Craig Russell’s stunning original art.
-While appearing to be in black & white, each page has been scanned in color to recreate as closely as possible the experience of viewing the actual originals-including blue pencils, notes, art corrections and more.
-Pages are reproduced at original size on heavy paper stock to provide fans, aficionados, and collectors with the best possible reproductions.
+While appearing to be in black & white, each page has been scanned in colour to recreate as closely as possible the experience of viewing the actual originals-including blue pencils, notes, art corrections and more.
+Pages are reproduced at their original size on heavy paper stock to provide fans, aficionados, and collectors with the best possible reproductions.

 - WAH Productions, November 07, 2018